beatyt/jankbot-motd/README.md

 # Message Of The Day module for Jankbot
 By beatyt

+This is a module is for the (jankbot-modules)[https://github.com/JankGaming/jankbot-modules] project.

 ## Installation
 In your Jankbot home directory, `npm install jankbot-motd`